manojmw/MultiOmics-ExomeSeq-Phenotype/README.md

 <a name="modulefile"></a>**Module Input File Generator**

 - Parses the output produced by `4_BuildInteractome.py`
-- Assigns a weight to each interaction and prints to STDOUT in .tsv format
+- Assigns a default edge weight = 1 for each interaction and prints to STDOUT in .tsv format
 - This can be used as INPUT for most of the module identification/clustering methods

 -> Generate Module Input File with: